JBGelsenorJ/RPG-Progression/README.md

 <q> Burrhus Frederic Skinner was an American psychologist, behaviorist, author, inventor, and social philosopher.
 He was a psicology professor in harvard during the early 60's to his retirement in 1974.</q>
 <i>quoted from wikipedia</i>

 He formulated a theory that describes that you can condition volition, in other words, you can change peoples decisions by manipulating them.
 This is the base of some recurring mechanics in videogames nowadays.
-To resume the experiment he created a box with a button and put a rat inside, if the rat presses the button, food will give the rat food.
+To resume the experiment he created a box with a button and put a rat inside, if the rat pressed the button, food would be given to it.
 This was very interesting at the time, because you are manipulating a decision, the rat had the option to just not press the button.
-He later find a way to manipulate the rat to press the button when he wanted.
+He later found a way to manipulate the rat to press the button when he wanted.

-He also discovered that always rewarding an action was not the best way to keep the subject to keep doing that action, by that meaning that randomly rewarding the subject or just make it waiting to recieve the reward was a far better way to keep the action being done.
+He also discovered that always rewarding an action was not the best way to keep the subject doing that action, which means that randomly rewarding the subject or just making it wait to recieve the reward was a far better way to keep the action being done.

 <img src="https://psychestudy.b-cdn.net/wp-content/uploads/2017/11/bfskinner-experiment.png">

 <i>Doesn't the above statement sound familiar?</i>

-On our field this is a practice well known, new rewarding systems close to gambling have been appearing for the last few years, lootboxes, clicker games...
+On our field this is a well known practice, as new rewarding systems close to gambling have been appearing for the last few years (lootboxes, clickergames...).

 <img src="https://pbs.twimg.com/media/ELcMkFtXUAEIfUW.jpg">

-But on RPG's these practice has been present for a long time, a clear example of this is World of Warcraft, one of the most successful RPG's of all time.
-This game exploit this theory to make quests "rewarding" and keeping the players to doing it although they probably would found them tedious if they didn't have that reward.
+But on RPG's these practices have been present for a long time.
+A clear example of this is World of Warcraft, one of the most succesfull RPG's of all time.
+This game exploits this theory to make quests "more rewarding" and keep the players doing them although they would probably find it tedious if they didn't have that reward.
 <b>But why is this a wrong practice?</b>

-Well is not always bad, but the problem is that games uses this mechanics as game pillars, just trying to artificially extend the time the players invest in them.
-As stated before some RPG'S use these mechanics <b>but</b> some of the best uses them just as a complement too inmerse the player in a rich experience, by complementing them with great stories, great adventures, fun gameplay...
+Well is not always bad, but the problem is that games use this mechanics as game pillars, just trying to artificially extend the time the players invest in them.
+As stated before some RPG's use these mechanics, <b>but</b> some of the best use them just as a complement to inmerse the player in a rich experience, by complementing them with great stories, great adventures, fun gameplay...

-A very good practice to avoid this, is making a rich talent tree that adds a long term strategic component to the game.
+A very good way to avoid this, is making a rich talent tree that adds a long term strategic component to the game.
 This makes the player to think about his future in the game, how is he going to achieve that and motivates him to actually start the path.

  A good example of this is the skill tree in Skyrim: